gsabella4/pokemon-app/final-capstone/capstone/java/README.md

 ./create.sh
 ```

-This Bash script drops the existing database, if necessary, creates a new database named `final_capstone`, and runs the various SQL scripts in the correct order.
+This Bash script drops the existing database, if necessary, creates a new database named `pokemon_app`, and runs the various SQL scripts in the correct order.
 You don't need to modify the Bash script unless you want to change the database name.

 Each SQL script has a specific purpose as described here: